canonical/curtin/doc/topics/apt_source.rst

 Timing
 ------
-The feature is intended implemented at the stage of curthooks_commands, after which runs just after curtin has extracted the image to the target.
+The feature is implemented at the stage of curthooks_commands, after which runs just after curtin has extracted the image to the target.

-To do so it should be called as a curthooks_commands.
-Here an example.

-curthooks_commands:
-    00-apt-source: curtin apt-source custom
-    ... your apt-source config

-As those sections are executed in an alphanumerically ordered fashing you can even inside the curthooks stage insert custom command before or after this feature as needed.
+It can be ran as standalong command "curtin apt custom --config {}"

 Dependencies
 ------------